LaobanAndMumu/RecipeSharing/README.md

 # Recipe Sharing App
-This project is reated with *create-react-app*
+This project is created with *create-react-app*

 ## Install
     npm install